 People You Trust

-When EDAS is triggered, it will attempt to call the phone numbers of family members, caregivers or friends several times until someone answers the phone and turn off the emergency in the mobile app.
+When EDAS is triggered, it will attempt to call the phone numbers of family members, caregivers or friends several times.
+(If it is a false alarm, then user can turn off the emergency via the Health Display or the mobile app).
 These are the first responders whose phone numbers are input into the mobile app by user during setup (or anytime later).
 For the Basic Plan, EDAS will call the first 3 numbers.
 Refer to the Subscription table for more details.

 EDAS also sends SMS text messages to those first responders.
 The messages will have user's contact information and the type of emergency.